ajkeener/my-react-app/README.md

 # Movie Search React Practice App

 This is a practice app following JavaScript Mastery's React Course in 2025.
 This course uses Vite and AppWrite.
+I will not be updating this tutorial item further as it uses technologies I do not want to focus on at this time.

 [View Tutorial](https://www.youtube.com/watch?v=dCLhUialKPQ)